Vacheprime/ConnectedSmarties/README.md

 - Fix datetime conversion between local time and UTC time.
 (Danat, )

 - Fix fan status not being properly updated (Danat, )

+- In the Account page, add a navigation button to go back to self-checkout (Florence, COMPLETED)

 - Fix the search in purchase history method.
 (Danat, COMPLETED)